thereisnouser/noteR/README.md

 # noteR

-Spring Boot + Angular Web Application
+Twitter-like web application using Spring Boot and Angular